Channel Incentives

 7 Establish point value and tiers

-7 Communicate the program’s details clearly
+7 Communicate the programme’s details clearly

 • Website: Create a dedicated section on your website that outlines the key features of your loyalty reward offering.
 Provide clear and concise information about how customers can earn points, what rewards they can redeem and how they can track their progress.